kote-framework/kote-router/README.md

 $router->run();
 ```

-You can also add global routing handler if you want to use your own handling service:
+You can also add global routing handler if you want to use your own handling service.

+Example:

 ```php
 \Kote\Router\Router::setGlobalHandler(function ($action, $args) {